grafana/grafana/docs/README.md

 The side menu is automatically build from the file structure.
 Use the [weight](https://gohugo.io/templates/lists/#by-weight) front matter parameter to order pages.

-Use the front matter param `menuTitle` to specify different menu text from the page title.
+To specify different menu text from the page title, use the front matter parameter `menuTitle`.

 ### Add images